Customers who need assistance

 • Medium and large dogs are required to lie down on the floor in the cabin.
 To ensure space for service dogs, we recommend that you designate (1A~C、1D~G、1H~K、10D~G、30D~G) when selecting advance seat reservations.
 (Advance seat reservation is a paid service.)
 For details, please refer to Paid advance seat designation service.

 • Customers with guide dogs, hearing dogs, or service dogs certified overseas can receive a “limited-time certificate” for the duration of their stay in Japan.
 For details, please refer to the Ministry of Health, Labor and Welfare website “Information on Assistance Dog Users Traveling from Overseas.”
-(PDF)
+(PDF) Advance import/export quarantine procedures are required.
+For more information, please check the Ministry of Agriculture, Forestry and Fisheries website "Animal Quarantine Station".

 • Passengers who are 29 days or more from the expected date do not need to contact us in advance.
 We may ask you about your expected childbirth date and health condition at the airport and onboard the aircraft.
 Passengers within 28 days including the expected date of childbirth are required to submit a MEDICAL INFORMATION FORM issued within 7 days including the date of flight.
 For passengers within 14 days including the expected date of childbirth, a MEDICAL INFORMATION FORM issued within 7 days including the date of flight must be submitted and a doctor must accompany the passenger.
-Please download the MEDICAL INFORMATION FORM (PDF)and send it to the Contact Center by Flies Submission Form 48 hours prior to departure.
+Please download the MEDICAL INFORMATION FORM (PDF)and send it to the Contact Center by Flies Submission Form 5days prior to departure.

 For safety reasons, emergency exit row seats are not available for pregnant customers.